Preregistration Advisement Period

-18. I’m studying abroad or with Elon in LA this semester.
+18. I'm participating in Global Engagement (Study Abroad or Study USA) this semester.
 How do I preregister for my

 Information from the Global Education Center (GEC):

 1. Students who are currently on a Study Abroad or Study USA semester program will be granted access in OnTrack by the Office of the University Registrar.
-Academic Advisors need not “toggle” advisees who are abroad or in LA for the semester.
+Academic Advisors need not “toggle” advisees who are abroad or on Study USA programs for the semester.

-2. Students studying at Elon Center programs abroad in Florence and San José, and Elon in LA, are enrolled in Elon catalogue courses which show up on their degree audits.
+2. Students studying at Elon Center programs abroad in Florence and Study USA are enrolled in Elon catalogue courses which show up on their degree audits.

-4. Students who are abroad or in LA and have questions regarding course planning and degree requirements should contact their academic advisors.
-The Elon faculty on-site in Florence, LA, London, and San José are also available to assist students.
+4. Students who are on a study abroad or Study USA program and have questions regarding course planning and degree requirements should contact their academic advisors.
+The Elon faculty on-site in Florence, LA, London, New York and San José are also available to assist students.